dalek-cryptography/curve25519-dalek/README.md

 speed and safety benefits of Edwards curve arithmetic, without the pitfalls of cofactor-related abstraction mismatches.

-## WARNING
+## Stability

-We do not yet consider this code to be production-ready.
-We intend to stabilize a production-ready version `1.0` soon.
+We have recently released a `1.0.0-pre.0` version of `curve25519-dalek` and would greatly appreciate testing and feedback on our API and performance.

 # Documentation